sshaar/clef2020-factchecking-task2/README.md

 You can follow [this](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started-install.html) article for Elastic Search installation.
 You can then run elasticsearch using the following command:
 > /path/to/elasticsearch

-Alternatively, if you have docker installed, you can run elasticsearch using this command:
+Alternatively, if you have docker installed, you can run elasticsearch u:Wusing this command:
 > docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" docker.elastic.co/elasticsearch/elasticsearch:7.6.1

 Once you have Elastic Search running you can run the baseline script using the following:

-> python3 elastic_search_baseline.py --vclaims data/verified_claims.docs.tsv --tweets data/train/tweets.queries.tsv --predict-file <prediction-scores-file> <br/>
+> python3 elastic_search_baseline.py --vclaims data/verified_claims.docs.tsv --tweets data/dev/tweets.queries.tsv --predict-file \<results-file\> <br/>

 ## Licensing

-  These datasets are free for general research use.
+  These data sets are free for general research use.

 ## Credits